 Get Started

-There are two ways to run Burla:
+There are two ways to host Burla:

 In your cloud.
 Burla is open-source, and can be deployed with one command (currently Google-Cloud only).
 Click here to get started with self-hosted Burla.